TysonChickens/PythonCrashCourse_Notes/Chapter_4/Ch4_WorkingWithLists.md

 ## Working with Part of a List

-In chapter 3, we learned how to access single elements in a list, and will now learn how to work through all the elemtents in a list.
+In chapter 3, we learned how to access single elements in a list, and will now learn how to work through all the elements in a list.
 In Python, there is something called a *slice* to work with a specific group of items in a list.

 ## Slicing a List